Register to get access to free programming courses with interactive exercises

 | #{user.login}

-Let's modify the task a little bit and display the user in the learner rankings.
-We'll add the number of points and all the data to the table:
+Let us modify the task and add the number of points and all the data to the table.
+It helps to display the user in the learner rankings:

 -